anthonyg-1/PSKubernetesSecretsManagement/README.md

 $secretDataCred = New-Object -TypeName PSCredential -ArgumentList $secretDataName, $secretDataValue Set-KubernetesSecretValue  -SecretName "my-secret" -SecretData $secretDataCred

+<#
+Sets a Kubernetes secret in the default namespace with a name of 'my-secret' with a key of 'myapikey' and a value of '$U#C9nGDiXJ6To3SY78NZjlr' with the following annotations:
+    config-management.tool/version: 1.2.3
+    config-management.tool/managed: true
+#>

+$secret = "my-secret"
+$annotations = @{"config-management.tool/version" = "1.2.3"; "config-management.tool/managed" = $true }
+$sd = New-KubernetesSecretData -SecretDataKey "myapikey" -SecretDataValue '$U#C9nGDiXJ6To3SY78NZjlr' Set-KubernetesSecretData -SecretName $secret -SecretData $sd -Annotation $annotations

 # Adds a Kubernetes secret in the default namespace with a name of 'my-secret' with a key of 'myapikey' and a value of 'NRHnXj#DG&sJA*7IYgl$r!aO' via the PSCredential object generate from New-KubernetesSecretData

 $secretDataName = "mysecondapikey"